IMakeStuff1/Salvage-Assister/README.md

 # Salvage Assister
 Helps you salvage items in dungeons more efficiently.
+Go to [releases](https://github.com/IMakeStuff1/Salvage-Assister/releases) to download the mod.